timacdonald/json-api/README.md

 🎉 You have just created your first JSON:API resource.
 There are plenty of other features available, so let's augment this resource to explore them.

-## Adding relationships
+## Specifying available relationships

 Similar to the `$attributes` property seen above, relationships may be specified in a `$relationships` property.
-The key should reference the underlying resource relationship property and the value should be the `JsonApiResource` class to use for that relationship.

 We will specify two relationships: a "toOne" relationship of `$user->license` and a "toMany" relationship of `$user->posts`.

 ```php
 <?php